 For an Occupational Therapist to join Occupational Therapy Australia (OTA), they must have a degree in Occupational Therapy.
 AHPRA (Australian Health Professionals Regulation Agency) registration is required for OTs to keep their job eligibility.
 A focus on pediatrics and disabilities is also part of their previous experience.

 Members of the Australian Psychological Society will have a recognised four-year university degree and, ideally, a master’s degree in psychology.
 A suitable psychologist would probably be a member of the educational and developmental psychology or clinical psychology specialty colleges or be in the process of obtaining membership.

 Likewise, if they wish to continue to work, they must register with the Australian Health Professions Regulation Agency (AHPRA) and maintain their registration.
 An ideal candidate will have prior experience with paediatrics, disabilities, education or family work.

 To be admitted as a member of Speech Pathology Australia, speech pathology specialists (SPs) must have a bachelor’s degree or a master’s degree in speech pathology, be recognised by SPA as possessing required competencies in their field, and be a graduate of an accredited university.

 The Australian Health Professionals Regulation Authority (AHPRA) may soon need speech pathologists to register with them and maintain their ongoing registration to be eligible to continue their employment.
-Speech pathologists generally specialise in paediatrics.
+Speech pathologists generally specialise in paediatric.

 Is Australia in need of early childhood educators?
 Australia is home to over 1.3 million children and 974,600 families who have access to approved early childhood services, which indicates there is a huge need for qualified, skilled candidates for the roles of early childhood educators and teachers.

-For more contact Advanced care agency !
+For more contact Advance care agency !